-Scars are red and swollen at first, but this usually lessens after six weeks.
-Keep in mind that a scar takes about a year to a year and a half to reach a final stage.
-Keep scars out of the sun and take good care of them with scar cream.
-At our clinic, we use Staudt scar cream.
+Initially, scars may appear red and swollen, but this usually subsides after about six weeks.
+However, keep in mind that a scar typically takes around a year to a year and a half to fully heal.
+It’s crucial to keep scars out of the sun and maintain good scar care with a scar cream.

-Stop smoking at least six weeks before to six weeks after treatment.
-Smoking constricts blood vessels, which can cause problems with wound healing.
-The risk of subsequent bleeding is reduced once you stop smoking.
+It’s recommended to quit smoking at least six weeks before and after the treatment.
+Smoking narrows the blood vessels, which can potentially cause issues with wound healing.

 What is the cost of gynecomastia?

 At Blooming Plastic Surgery, we understand that the cost of gynecomastia is an important part of your decision to undergo this treatment.
 That’s why we offer gynecomastia at a reasonable price, with a focus on delivering high-quality results and excellent patient care.